PunishDave/Punished_Sounds/README.md

 ~ NOTE! : For the next steps, some packages might already be on your system, if you see an error suggesting this is the case just move onto the next package

 2. python -m pip install twitchAPI
-3. python -m pip install pprint
-4. python -m pip install UUID
+3. python -m pip install UUID
 5. python -m pip install playsound==1.2.2
 6. python -m pip install os
-7. python -m pip install fnmatch

 - Installing Punished Sounds